 Display your knowledge

-Let your passion about your areas of interest be seen and felt by the posts that you make.
-But at the same time be cautious so as not to portray yourself as proud or a braggart.
+Let the content you post display your passion for your areas of interest.
+But be cautious so as not to portray yourself as proud or a braggart.
 Nobody loves a braggart.

-Having a personal brand will prove to be priceless in attaining your personal or career goals, especially for entrepreneurs.
+Having a personal brand will prove priceless in attaining your personal or career goals, especially for entrepreneurs.